smihica/arc-js/docs/source/tutorial.rst

    arc> (defns C :import A B)

-Then, You can access values export in namespace B and C when you go into namespace A but you can't access values import in B and C.
+Then, You can access values exported in namespace B and C when you go into namespace A. But you can't access values imported in B and C.
 By this time, namespace B and C must be loaded beforhand.

 And there is also ``:extend`` option.